 The emPowered!™ tool helps facilitate and continue improving communications between doctors and people with Parkinson’s, and ensure vital information on bothersome symptoms or changes since their last visit are at the forefront of discussions and on hand during appointments.
 Most importantly, many of the movement and non-movement symptoms identified as troublesome in our survey can be addressed – including sleep problems, anxiety, depression, hallucinations or delusions – so it is imperative to continue having an open and honest dialogue, and increasing awareness about these lesser known aspects of PD.
 The tool and training on how to use the tool is a core component of our community-based conferences.
 To learn about conferences near you, visit our website.

 We are committed to improving the lives of people with Parkinson’s through education and support.
 We want to remind everyone in our community that they are not alone, and there are resources available to help you live well with PD.
-For more information about non-movement symptoms related to PD, visit www.pmdalliance.org/understanding-non-motor-symptoms.
+For more information about non-movement symptoms related to PD, https://www.pmdalliance.org/non-motor-symptoms-survey-authors/.
 We also offer a free e-newsletter that offers educational information that is published every month.
 Sign up for the newsletter when you visit our site.

 About the survey: